uqlibrary/homepage-react/README.md

 - Because FE is served from cloudFront, add a behaviour to serve css/js filename patterns.
 E.g. behaviours have been added for `main-*` and `commons-*` files.
-- if you cant get eg <https://fez-staging.library.uq.edu.au/view/UQ:e6c5854> to load the new FE (it always loads legacy) you can use the alternate url of <https://fez-staging.library.uq.edu.au/view_new/UQ:e6c5854>

 #### Optimisation Guidelines